How Writer’s Block Sneaks Up on You While Working on Your Dissertation

 Limiting beliefs, as their name suggest, are just that: beliefs.
 They are NOT the truth.

-7 Types of Fears That Can Cause Writer’s Block
+7 Types of Fears That Can Cause You to Feel Stuck Writing

 1) Overwhelm: Where do I start?
 There is just so much data and literature that I have to write about.

-2) Prioritization problems: How can I handle all the other important things in my life?
+2) Prioritization problems: How can I write my Dissertation and handle all the other important things in my life?

 3) “I don’t have any ideas”: Others are creative, but I am not.

-4) Imperfection: What if my writing is full of mistakes? (grammar, style, content)
+4) Imperfection: What if my Dissertation is full of mistakes? (grammar, style, content)

 5) Failure: What if people think that my writing is awful?
 I will feel like a total failure.